When a loved one offers to help you

 - Have them draw up a 15-point checklist for you detailing all the things in the house that need to be shut or locked up before bed.
 This means that each night, you can tick off the list to ensure that everything has been done.
 If you worry ‘did I lock that door’ in the middle of the night, you can check your sheet to put your mind at ease somewhat.

-- Have a husband/wife or boyfriend/girlfriend be really clear about where they’re going and what they’re doing.
+- Have a husband/wife, boyfriend/girlfriend or partner be really clear about where they’re going and what they’re doing.
 Make sure they know how coming home later than they expected, or worries about who they’re with can suddenly turn into much larger fears.
-Catastrophising can be a huge element of PTSD, and so one simple missed call can make PTSD sufferer feel like their partner must be being unfaithful or be in danger.
+Catastrophising can be a huge element of PTSD and C-PTSD, and so one simple missed call can make a PTSD sufferer feel like their partner must be being unfaithful or be in danger.
 Make sure you’re communicating as well as possible.

-- Have them ensure that if you suffer with issues with noises such as hyperacusis, they they’re very aware of your issue sounds and can try to minimize them for you.
+- Have them ensure that if you suffer with issues with noises such as hyperacusis, they they’re very aware of your issue sounds and can try to minimise them for you.
+This may simply be being aware of where the remote control is when you’re watching TV, and if it stats to get too loud, they reduce the volume, without you having to even ask.

 - Have them be really clear when they arrive in your house (if they let themselves in) – something as simple as clearly shouting ‘Honey, I’m home’ means that you know it’s them – and any fear you developed when hearing the key in the door can quickly be dispelled.
 It may be better for you to have even the person living with you ring the door bell, or texting you just as they arrive home, so you know to expect them.